 Clean Vehicle Rebate Project

-CSE is the statewide administrator of the Clean Vehicle Rebate Project (CVRP), an initiative of the California Environmental Protection Agency's Air Resources Board providing rebates for the purchase or lease of zero-emission and plug-in hybrid light-duty vehicles.
+For 15 years, Center for Sustainable Energy (CSE) was the sole administrator of the Clean Vehicle Rebate Project (CVRP), a statewide initiative of the California Air Resources Board that provided incentives for purchasing or leasing zero-emission and plug-in hybrid light-duty vehicles.
+CVRP closed to new applications Nov.
+8, 2023.

-Since program inception in 2009, CSE has issued over $1 billion to fund rebates for individuals, nonprofits, government entities and business owners.
-CVRP funding is determined by an annual funding plan that is developed with public input and approved by the California Air Resource Board.
+Beginning in 2009, CSE issued more than $1.4 billion to fund rebates from $1,000 to $7,500 for individuals, nonprofits, government entities and business owners.
+CVRP funding was determined by an annual funding plan developed with public input and approved by the California Air Resource Board.

-In addition to issuing rebates, CSE conducts clean vehicle education and outreach, analyzes program data to inform stakeholders and policy makers and conducts ongoing surveys of CVRP recipients with the goal of encouraging clean vehicle technology development and deployment.
+In addition to rebates, CSE conducted clean vehicle education and outreach, analyzed program data to inform stakeholders and policymakers and conducted ongoing surveys of CVRP recipients to encourage and inform clean vehicle deployment throughout California and the nation.

 “California’s transportation investments are rooted in partnerships, and CSE is one of our crucial partners in helping investments reach communities across the state.
 They work with us to ground investment choices in equity to help all Californians access a cleaner future,” Richard W. Corey, Executive Officer, California Air Resources Board